-The initiative, which will start from August 23 to September 09 in Accra, Ho, and Kumasi, is dubbed: “Guiding Change Inspiring Confidence..’’
+The initiative, which will start from August 23 to September 09 in Accra, Ho, Kumasi and Tamale, is dubbed: “Guiding Change Inspiring Confidence..’’

 He said the Foundation recognized the importance of early reading development as the cornerstone for later success in children’s growth, hence the initiative and that the Foundation was dedicated to actively improving every child’s quality of life and creating a bright future for them regardless of their circumstances via reading and writing.

 Prof. Abeiku Blankson, president of African University College of Communication, commended the Foundation for helping to educate children in deprived communities, forming their minds and making learning practical for their development.

 Mr. Edmond Addo Yobo, Acting Director for Ghana Library Authority (GLA), Greater Accra, said reading was a crucial component of gaining information for growth and that the Foundation was helping the (GLA) to improve the literacy rate in Ghana through reading.

 He said the Ghana Library Authority had declared 2022 as the year of books with the primary goal of increasing reading materials and literary intervention to encourage reading.